Crompulence/CPL_APP_OPENFOAM/README.md

 Note that the folder in this directory is expected to be called OpenFOAM-v2106 Currently supported OpenFOAM versions include v2106, v2112 and previously 3.0.1.
 In addition, a version using [Foam-extend](https://github.com/FoamScience/CPL_FoamExtend) has been developed.

+Next, source the SOURCME.sh file.
+NB this is the SOURCEME.sh file which sits inside CPL_APP_OPENFOAM-DEV and is different to the SOURCEME.sh file whish sites inside cpl-library.

+    $  source SOURCEME.sh

 Now, to build the various solvers, it may be as simple as,

     $  make